 Acute appendicitis treatment

-An appendectomy (surgery to remove the appendix), also known as an appendicectomy outside the US, is the chosen treatment method for acute appendicitis in almost all cases, as the risk of an infected appendix rupturing and causing a life-threatening infection is extremely high.
+An appendectomy (surgery to remove the appendix), also known as an appendicectomy outside the US, is the chosen treatment method for acute appendicitis in almost all cases.
+This is because the risk of an infected appendix rupturing and causing a potentially dangerous infection is extremely high.

 Recent evidence has suggested that some cases of uncomplicated appendicitis can be treated with antibiotics instead of an appendectomy.
 However, this is only appropriate when the appendix has not burst or caused an abscess, and studies have not yet shown that antibiotic-only treatment is as effective as an appendectomy, which remains the standard treatment for appendicitis.